tshi04/GPView/README.md

 - Calculations based on cube elements directly, such as taking sum, difference, square and scale.

 ### Output Figures and Videos
 - Save the screenshots to PNG files.
 - Save the MD animations to AVI files.
 - PNG->AVI conversion.

+## Installation instructions
+### Windows

+Installation and Uninstallation are both very easy.

+- GPView is installed in C:\\\\ by default.
+You can’t change the directory actually.
+You just need to follow the instruction of installer.
+- GPView will not affect anything out of C:\\\\GPView directory.
+- To uninstall it, click uninstall.exe in the GPView folder.
+Alternately, you can go to feature and application to uninstall it.